 The UK driving licence is recognised in Spain.
 If you have the old style paper licence, I think it’s best to apply for the new style licence with the photo ID part.
 Spanish authorities always need to see photo ID, and apart from being much more acceptable to the traffic authorities, it’s ideal to use as an ID card (which you must always carry by law) rather than taking your passport everywhere.

 Before you actually arrive in Spain laden with all your worldly processions, you will probably need several reconnaissance trips to check out where you want to live and to find a flat.

 Here are some suggestions for short-term accommodation in Barcelona.
-For your long-term accommodation this page gives details of recommended Barcelona estate agents as well as private agents who deal with long term rentals in the city.
-There are also links to websites where you can search for accommodation online.
+For your long-term accommodation this page gives details of the procedure for long term rentals, as well as a few recommendations of where to search.

 If time is short, you may even save money by using a flat finding service.
 Have all your flat viewings arranged for you, and if you don’t speak Spanish this is a great option: Barcelona flat finding service.

 When I moved to Barcelona I decided to travel as light as possible.
 Most of my baggage was made up of work items – my personal items fitted into two backpacks.
 However, the car (an estate) was packed full of computer equipment and files for my work; I’m a graphic/web designer.

 My move to Barcelona was a temporary one, I planned to be here for one year, however, several years later I’m still here.
 I had help moving – from my brother who offered to drive me to Barcelona, and from a friend, who came to Barcelona to help me move and then did an intensive Spanish language course.
 After looking at the various ways to travel: drive all the way through France, take the motor-rail through France or get the ferry to Santander, we chose the latter.